Niagara Falls Flyers (1972–1976)

 The Niagara Falls Flyers were a Tier II Junior "A" ice hockey team and member of the Southern Ontario Junior A Hockey League.
 The team played home games at the Niagara Falls Memorial Arena in Niagara Falls, Ontario.

 History

 In 1972, the Ontario Hockey Association's Tier I Junior "A" Niagara Falls Flyers were sold and relocated to Sudbury, Ontario as the Sudbury Wolves.
 They were replaced in Niagara Falls by the Tier II Flyers the same year.

-They played four season in the Southern Ontario Junior A Hockey League.
+They played four seasons in the Southern Ontario Junior A Hockey League.
 In 1976, the Tier II Flyers made way for the St. Catharines Black Hawks who were relocated as the second incarnation of the Tier I Niagara Falls Flyers.